Rays vs. Rangers Player Props Betting Odds

 Semien Stats

-- Semien has put up 76 hits with 19 doubles, two triples, nine home runs and 28 walks.
+- Semien has recorded 78 hits with 19 doubles, two triples, nine home runs and 28 walks.
 He has driven in 50 runs with seven stolen bases.

 Semien Recent Games